flimfit/Galene/README.md

 Acknowledgements
 -------------------
 Galene dynamically links to Qt 5.9, [licenced under the LGPLv3](http://doc.qt.io/qt-5/lgpl.html).
-Please see [Qt Licencing](http://doc.qt.io/qt-5/licensing.html) for more details.
+Qt is available from [Qt.io](http://qt.io), or you can download the source code used in Galene [here](http://downloads.flimfit.org/qt/qt59.tar.xz).